corentinbeaulieu/benchy-zig/README.md

 ## Usage

 The program reads a `benchy.yml` (it is not a yaml file yet) file describing the bench to run.
+This file must be located in the current working directory when invoking the program.
 Here is an example

 ```
+10         <---- number of run for each program
 2          <---- number of prorams to run
 ./my_prog  <---- commands to run
 ./my_prog2